-Expanding on the impact of your financial contribution to the Gorkhi-Terelj National Park, you get to roll up your sleeves to plant trees, install outdoor trash cans with park management staff, clean up trash in recreational areas, and discuss implementation ideas for environmental awareness educational programs with the Khangarid Rotary Club of Ulaanbaatar.
+Expanding on the impact of your financial contribution to the Terelj National Park, you get to roll up your sleeves to plant trees, install outdoor trash cans with park management staff, clean up trash in recreational areas, and discuss implementation ideas for environmental awareness educational programs with the Rotary Club of Khangarid from Ulaanbaatar.
 During the trek, we may be able to help with other community needs if time and conditions permit.

 Equipment such as gloves, claws and bags for trash pickup, and tree planting tools are provided.
 Be prepared to dress according to any potential weather changes, including sun, rain, and wind; e.g. closed-toe shoes, sunglasses, hat, rain jacket, long pants, etc. Before starting the volunteer work, your Trip Leader will give a safety briefing highlighting the potential hazards on site.

-As we traverse the Gobi desert via camper van and stay in traditional ger (yurts) either in camps or local homestays, we will carry forward our principles of environmental stewardship by picking up trash on our surroundings and leading by example.
-We will also donate claws for picking up trash to each homestay family so that they may be inspired to uphold the ideology.
+As we traverse the Mongolian landscape via off-road vans (and horses!) and stay in traditional ger (yurts) with nomadic families, we will carry forward our principles of environmental stewardship by picking up trash on our surroundings and leading by example.
+Further, we’ll connect deeply with locals and immerse in their daily ways of life.

 What does nomadic touring look like?

 You will have the opportunity to experience various forms of transportation in Mongolia.
-Our 6-day road trip through the Gobi will be in a classic Russian UAZ (УАЗ) camper vehicle, with side trips of horseback and/or camelback rides.
+Our road trip tour will be in a classic Russian UAZ (УАЗ) camper vehicle, with side trips of horseback and/or camelback rides.
 As road/trail conditions can be bumpy, please bring remedies for motion sickness if you are susceptible.

 A Typical Touring Day

-Our program includes 6 days of touring the countryside or desert over many kilometers across the country.
+Our program includes 6-8 days of touring the countryside over many kilometers across the country.